LawleyWorkshops/rit-oct17/usingSlack.md

 myCourses provides us with group and private chat options, as well as discussion forums.
 So why add another tool to the mix?
 And why Slack in particular?

 - College students typically don't check their email frequently--and when they do, they see it as a formal medium for communicating with authority figures, rather than a casual medium for asking quick questions.
-Providing an easy-to-use robust messaging system with a good mobile client makes it more likely that they'll use it to ask questions and interact with me and classmates.
+Providing an easy-to-use robust messaging system with a good mobile client makes it more likely that they'll see announcements quickly, and that they'll use it to ask questions and interact with me and classmates.
 - When our students graduate or go out on co-op, many of them will end up at companies using Slack for workgroup communication.
 This gives them hands-on experience with an important productivity tool.
-- Slack has excellent mobile clients, which is typically the very best way to reach my students.
-(As we all know, email is pretty low on the list of ways to get your students' attention quickly.)
 - Slack's integrations, especially with Google Docs, GitHub, and Trello, are extremely useful in my classes, where those services are also an important part of the instructional technology used.
 - Slack makes it easy for students to upload the files they want me to look at, and it properly displays/formats code files.
 - I can easily create private group chat channels for student groups, and be a member of those channels, which helps greatly in assessing ongoing participation and group dynamics issues.